 Retention is the new growth.
 But customer expectations have changed.
 The days of “wait and respond” support are over, especially for enterprise accounts.
 Today’s VPs of Customer Success, Services, and Support are expected to:

-This is achieved while maintaining a constant headcount.
-Agentic AI makes this possible by transforming systems into intelligent actors, rather than just passive tools.
+Maintaining a constant headcount enables this.
+Agentic AI makes this possible by transforming systems into intelligent actors rather than mere passive tools.

 The four stages of agentic maturity